apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 To mount a bind path inside the container, a *bind point* must be defined within the container.
-The bind point is a directory within the container that {Singularity} can use as a destination to bind a directory on the host system.
+The bind point is a directory within the container that {Project} can use as a destination to bind a directory on the host system.

-{Singularity} will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container. {Singularity} can often carry out this operation even in the absence of the "overlay fs" feature.
+{Project} will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container. {Project} can often carry out this operation even in the absence of the "overlay fs" feature.

 However, binding paths to non-existent points within the container can